wdmdev/02582-case2/README.md

 Exploratory (unsupervised) analysis using a cropped and aligned version of the [UTKFaces](https://susanqq.github.io/UTKFace/) dataset.

 ## Setup
-To run the code in this project do a
+To be able to run the code in this project, do a
 ```
-pip install -r requirements.txt
+make install
 ```
 in the root folder to install the dependencies to your environment.
 <br>
 If new pip dependencies are added to the project update the `requirements.txt` file with the dependencies **and the dependency version** to make sure everyone is using the same pip packages and versions to avoid errors.

 ## Data
 The main dataset contains 23705 cropped and aligned face images.
 The dataset is quite large and therefore not well suited for versioning.
-Therefore the face image data is ignored through the `.gitignore`, but can be downloaded automatically by running the `make_data.py` script in the folder `src/data`.
+Therefore the face image data is ignored through the `.gitignore`, but can be downloaded automatically by running the `make dataset`.
 <br><br>
 Otherwise the data can manually be downloaded from [here](https://files.dtu.dk/userportal/?v=4.5.2#/shared/public/0aKdY0cinWfDop1p/716774b2-c059-4082-8d00-0297b88838d4).
 <br>